 Why not reduce or eliminate that high cost

-green carpet and catch the popular wave of establishing
+green carpet and catch the popular wave of establishing a full front

-Think outside the garden box and learn
+Think outside the garden box and learn how to apply

 deconstruction of different looks and styles; review some of the